-Team members Role of the team member School head Convenes the school planning team teacher Provides guidelines for the planning process Facilitates the planning process • Invites people from the wider school community to participate to the planning process based on the skills and knowledge they can offer Communicates to participants what is expected from them in order to determine their readiness to the planning process Informs participants about the overall view of the school (goals, mission, demography, etc.) Establishes responsibilities and timelines • Discusses with participants the challenges that may hinder their full participation to the planning process in order to accommodate them in advance (e.g.: availability, readiness) Present the school profile School owner Helps the planning team to understand the desired picture of the school.
-The school owner will: Share the school vision and mission with the SIP team members Make sure that the strategic plan fits with the school mission Participate in setting the direction of the school Teachers (2) Provide reports, records and needed information related to teaching and learning (members of SGAC) Actively participate in the development of the annual school improvement plan - Describe their expectations and ambitions for learners' performance Students (2) • Find out from other students and share their views on how they feel about the way they learn, (members of SGAC) their teachers, their classrooms, the school environment and how the school cares for their welfare Parents (2) Consult with representative samples of parents, including those families at most risk of (members of exclusion from school and school activities and also enable parents with disabilities to SGAC) contribute their views • Find out from parents and share their views on what help their children need to learn, the difficulties their children face in the school, their aspirations for their children and the school Find out from other parents and share their concerns about their children and the school Destricing the parents and share their concerns about their children and the school Participate in setting the goals, strategies and priorities of the school Identify resources to support the implementation of the plan Other members ( of the SIP team (where they are present in the school) Treasurer/ Provide information about the current financial situation of the school Bursar Participate in setting goals, strategies and priorities of the school Deputy Heads Deputy Head in charge of studies (DOS) - provides information about the quality of teaching Deputy neaus Deputy head in charge of studies (DOS) - provides information about the quarty of teaching and learning of all learners based on observation of teaching, review of learners' workbooks, feedback from teachers, discussions with learners and parents Deputy Head in charge of discipline - provide information related to students' discipline Participate in setting the goals, strategies and priorities of the school Representative Share with the planning team the information about issues related to support staff, and what of Support Staff is expected from the supporting staff in implementing the SIP
+Team members Role of the team member School head Convenes the school planning team teacher Provides guidelines for the planning process Facilitates the planning process Invites people from the wider school community to participate to the planning process based on the skills and knowledge they can offer Communicates to participants what is expected from them in order to determine their readiness to the planning process Informs participants about the overall view of the school (goals, mission, demography, etc.) Establishes responsibilities and timelines Discusses with participants the challenges that may hinder their full participation to the planning process in order to accommodate them in advance (e.g.: availability, readiness) Present the school profile School owner Helps the planning team to understand the desired picture of the school.
+The school owner will: • Share the school vision and mission with the SIP team members Make sure that the strategic plan fits with the school mission Participate in setting the direction of the school Teachers (2) Provide reports, records and needed information related to teaching and learning (members of Actively participate in the development of the annual school improvement plan SGAC) Describe their expectations and ambitions for learners' performance Students (2) (members of • Find out from other students and share their views on how they feel about the way they learn, their teachers, their classrooms, the school environment and how the school cares for their SGAC) welfare Parents (2) Consult with representative samples of parents, including those families at most risk of (members of SGAC) exclusion from school and school activities and also enable parents with disabilities to contribute their views • Find out from parents and share their views on what help their children need to learn, the difficulties their children face in the school, their aspirations for their children and the school Find out from other parents and share their concerns about their children and the school Participate in setting the goals, strategies and priorities of the school Identify resources to support the implementation of the plan of the SIP team (where they are present in the school) Treasurer/ Provide information about the current financial situation of the school Bursar Participate in setting goals, strategies and priorities of the school Deputy Heads Deputy Head in charge of studies (DOS) - provides information about the quality of teaching and learning of all learners based on observation of teaching, review of learners' workbooks, feedback from teachers, discussions with learners and parents Deputy Head in charge of discipline - provide information related to students' discipline Participate in setting the goals, strategies and priorities of the school Representative of Support Staff Share with the planning team the information about issues related to support staff, and what is expected from the supporting staff in implementing the SIP